tyson-swetnam/planet-ua/docs/03_jupyter.md

 We have already created an environment called `planet` for this workshop - but you can practice by creating the suggested environment.

 ???
-Info "Creating a Python environment
+Info "Creating a Python environment"

     We recommend using a package manager like `pip` or `conda` to manage your Python environments.